3D Printing Glossary: Terms Explained Simply

 Bowden Extruder

-In a Bowden setup, the extruder motor is located on the printer frame.
+In the Bowden setup, the extruder motor is located on the printer frame.
 The filament is pushed through a PTFE tube (Bowden tube) to the hotend.
-The moving mass on the print head is low, allowing for higher speeds.
+The moving mass on the print head is low, which allows for higher speeds.
 At the same time, the filament path is longer and more sensitive – especially with flexible materials.

-Typically: A Bowden printer handles PLA and PETG without problems but struggles with very soft TPU filaments.
-In our workshop, we reserve one or two machines with Direct Drive for such cases, rather than "forcefully" converting every printer into a TPU specialist.
+Typically: A Bowden printer handles PLA and PETG without problems, but struggles with very soft TPU filaments.
+In our workshop, for such cases, we have one or two machines reserved with Direct Drive, instead of "forcing" every printer to become a TPU specialist.

 Direct-Drive Extruder

-With Direct Drive, the extruder motor is located directly on or very close to the hotend.
+In Direct Drive, the extruder motor is located directly on or very close to the hotend.
 The filament travels only a short distance to the nozzle.
-This makes the printer more responsive to retraction commands and able to process flexible filaments much better.
+This makes the printer more sensitive to retraction commands and allows it to process flexible filaments much better.
 The downside: more weight on the print head, which means slightly lower maximum speeds depending on the device.

 Extruder